 Here are some of the sunscreens I’ve been using in my multi-sunscreening routine:

-High-protection sunscreens: My two favourites are Bioderma Photoderm MAX SPF 50+ Milk which has a UVAPF of 42, and La Roche-Posay Anthelios XL Comfort Cream SPF 50+, which doesn’t have a labelled UVAPF but in other countries it’s usually given as somewhere between 25 to 40 depending on the formulation.
+High-protection sunscreen: My favourite is Bioderma Photoderm MAX SPF 50+ Milk which has a UVAPF of 42.
 Bioderma sunscreens are unfortunately not available in Australia, so I’ve been using some that I bought in Europe a while back.
-Both Bioderma and La Roche-Posay have sunscreens in about 6 different textures, all of which have really high protection.
+Bioderma has sunscreens in about 6 different textures, all of which have really high protection.
 I haven’t seen any sunscreen brands with higher UVAPF values – if you know of any I’d love to hear about them!

 Do you have any simple but game changing skincare tips?
 Let me know in the comments!